-Luckily, over the miles and the years, I’ve learned some ways to survive being stuck at the airport — without going broke (or insane).
+Luckily, over the miles and the years, I’ve learned some ways to survive being stuck at the airport — without going broke (or losing your cool).

-Here are nine of my best survival tips.
+Here are eight of my best survival tips.

 1. Always Carry These 6 Things

-Whether you’re carrying-on or checking, I recommend never boarding a plane without these essentials:
+Whether you’re carrying-on or checking your bags, I recommend never boarding a plane without these essentials:

 Unfortunately, the most common problem won’t lead to any money in the bank: The federal government doesn’t require airlines to offer any compensation for a delayed flight.

 That applies to canceled flights, too.
-(If traveling to or from Europe, the rules are different.)
+(If you’re traveling to or from Europe, the rules are different.)

 But even though you’re not entitled to it, you can still ask for meal, hotel and taxi vouchers, frequent flyer miles or airline credit.
 If you get lucky, the airline might give you something in the name of good customer service.